Utah-CS4550-2024-Sp/assignments/a05/assignment05b.md

       }
     }
     ```
-   If the token is not provided or is invalid, the response has HTTP status code 401 and
+   If the token is invalid, the response has HTTP status code 401 and
    the body adheres to the following format.
     ```json
     {